Our values guide our behavior to experience personal integrity and wholeness, and they are modified over time as we evolve.

-When we are grounded in this state of Satya, a state of pure being, then we cannot say anything that is not the absolute truth, and so any we say is true.
+When we are grounded in this state of Satya, a state of pure being, then what we say is true.

 How can we value the concept or speak truth if we do not first value the foundational practice of non-harming?

-We do out best to remain aware of all our inner speech that is old harmful memories and unsubscribe from them so as to prevent conditional communication that could lead to harm.
+We do our best to remain aware of all our inner speech that is old harmful memories and unsubscribe from them so as to prevent conditional communication that could lead to harm.

-We are aware of what we stands for, and why we exists.
+We are aware of what we stand for, and why we exist.

 We are aware of where we came from, and where we are going.